viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 file()reads the contents of a file at the given path and returns them as a string.

-We can use a `terraform console` command for functions in terraform as below screenshot.
+`terraform console` allows you to interactively explore your Terraform configuration and state.
+It is more useful for debugging and exploring the Terraform environment.

 ![alt text](terraform-console.png)